« The Song of God—Volume 1, chapters 1-6

 “Men of small knowledge are very much attached to the flowery words of the Vedas, which recommend various fruitive activities for elevation to heavenly planets, resultant good birth, power, and so forth.
 Being desirous of sense gratification and opulent life, they say that there is nothing more than this.”

-c) Elevation to the celestial planets is, however, temporary, and when the pious merits finish, one has to come back to Earth.
-The real purpose of the Vedas is to bring one to the eternal platform of Krsna Consciousness.
+c) Elevation to the celestial planets is, however, temporary, and when one’s pious merits are exhausted, one has to come back to Earth.
+The real purpose of the Vedas is to bring one to the eternal platform of Kṛṣṇa consciousness.
 However, such pious materialists have no faith or interest in the process of becoming free from material bondage.

 “In the minds of those who are too attached to sense enjoyment and material opulence, and who are bewildered by such things, the resolute determination for devotional service to the Supreme Lord does not take place.”